AaltoRSE/speech2text/README.md

 speech2text audio-files/
 ```

-Using the latter option submits the files as an [array job](https://scicomp.aalto.fi/triton/tut/array/).
 See [src/submit.py](src/submit.py) for details about the submissions.

 The audio file(s) can be in any common audio (.wav, .mp3, .aff, etc.) or video (.mp4, .mov, etc.) format.